Sylius/Sylius/UPGRADE-1.13.md

 1. Not passing a `Symfony\Component\Routing\RouterInterface $router`
    to `Sylius\Bundle\AdminBundle\Controller\ImpersonateUserController` as the fourth argument is deprecated and will be prohibited in Sylius 2.0.

-1. The name of the second constructor argument of `Sylius\Bundle\AdminBundle\Action\ResendOrderConfirmationEmailAction` is deprecated and will be renamed to `$resendOrderConfirmationEmailDispatcher`.

-1. The name of the second constructor argument of `Sylius\Bundle\AdminBundle\Action\ResendShipmentConfirmationEmailAction` is deprecated and will be renamed to `$resendShipmentConfirmationEmailDispatcher`.

 ### Interfaces and Classes